-3 Ways to Make Your Referring Relationships a Two-Way Street
+3 Ways to Make Your Referral Relationships a Two-Way Street

 Chicken before the egg?

-Owning the client relationship in this manner gives the agent all the leverage in the world when it comes to finding a great LO partner from a saturated field of potentials.
+The agents are able to own the client relationship, giving them the tons of leverage when it comes to finding a LO partner from a saturated field of potentials.

 But is the transaction truly the end of the partnership?
-The significance of a referring agent to an LOs pipeline (and bottom line) is HUGE, whereas the opposite isn’t necessarily true.
+The significance of a referring agent to a LOs pipeline (and bottom line) is HUGE, whereas the opposite isn’t necessarily true.

 If you’re a real estate agent, and an LO you regularly refer business to does little else but accept your business and offer the much-less-frequent reciprocal referral, you may begin to feel like there are greener pastures out there.